Category Archives: France

 al-monihydro

 For a while I actually wondered if I was suffering from false memory syndrome from 2006 and might have cause to claim compensation if I could find the right lawyer.
 But I definitely recall the old Monistrol hydro plant (right) and my photo record shows I took the picture of the board below at 9.03 and arrived at Prades beach by 1pm, invigorated but not inordinately traumatised.
-River pictures were few back then in that pre-water camera era.
+River pictures were few back then in that pre-wet camera era.

 alli06-monis